breezeight/nicola_blog/_guides/docker.markdown

 * Integration with GitHub and BitBucket.
 * ...

-### Repository
+### Repositories on DockerHub

 REF: [Official Docker doc about repositories](http://docs.docker.com/docker-hub/repos/)

 What is a `repository` on Docker Hub?
-Essentialy it's a layer on top of a the docker registry that enables a set of collaboration and integration feature on a set of images:
+Essentialy it's a layer on top of a the repository of the registry that enables a set of collaboration and integration features:

 * A web page at "https://registry.hub.docker.com/u/<username>/<repo_name>/" with a description and other info.
 * Stats (numer of download, etc)